 Using Journal Prompts

 Journaling prompts is a great way to kick-start your journaling adventure and to overcome any potential writer’s block.

 Journal prompts are essentially questions to ask yourself as you journal.

-If you’re beginner, this is a helpful and inspiring way to get a better understanding of what you want to journal about.
+If you’re a beginner, this is a helpful and inspiring way to get a better understanding of what you want to journal about.

 With the right prompts, you’ll never get stuck again.